 - Brandon M: You help her discover her why, her purpose for dancing.
 You help her connect with that why, and if she does, self motivation will drive her when she doesn’t feel like going.
 I’m reminded of a quote I heard this past weekend: “You can breed a horse for color, you can breed her for speed, and you can breed her for strength.
 But the one thing you can’t breed her for is heart.”

 - Molly M: I think she needs her teacher who cares about her to give a real reality check about what it will really take to achieve her goals.
 Anything is possible if you truly work for it.

-What about you?
-What encouraging words do you have for this aspiring dancer?
-If you recognize yourself in the above scenario – I’m wishing, hoping, and praying that something on this list gets you pumped and primed to take the next step.
+If you recognize yourself in the above scenario – I’m hoping that something on this list gets you primed, pumped, and ready to go.